deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “...Maybe less cruel to just kill it.”
 Yan had finally got his head around a counting as big as million, and shuddered in ghost-pain from the thought of something that spicy.

 “Hey, he’ll shrug it off eventually.
-Doesn’t permanently hurt him, and I like I said: if he’s *real* pissed he’ll just ignore it anyway.”
+Doesn’t permanently hurt him, and like I said: if he’s *real* pissed he’ll just ignore it anyway.”

 Heff chimed in with an evil grin.
 “Hey Yan, you know what *‘bear’* means?
 It means ‘*the brown one.’”*